PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 complete returned mutation contract; where a runner prunes on zero rewrite, preserve that behavior with explicit accounting.
 Characterize before changing production, then commit and push only.
 Do not create or update a pull request.

+## Late binary-repair reconciliation characterization checkpoint

+The late boundary after the first post-repair reconciliation consists of static shape-signature sanitization, exact rank-four binary adapter repair, singleton-broadcast adapter repair, and another unconditional reconciliation.
+Their exact mutation counters are respectively `sanitized_static_shape_signature_consistency`, `inserted_rank4_binary_layout_fix_transpose`, and `repaired_rank4_binary_singleton_broadcast_layout_mismatch`.

+The exact adapter owner also prunes unused tensors even when its rewrite count is zero.
+A new owner fixture freezes that behavior.
+A strict expected-failure architecture contract therefore requires a pre-boundary tensor count, all three assigned results, and an immediate guard covering every counter plus a tensor-count decrease.
+Production is unchanged.

+At implementation, change only this second late repair boundary.
+Add lowerer wiring coverage for unchanged, all three positive counters, and prune-only outcomes.
+Run the complete binary-adapter, static-signature, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.